discos/discos2class/README.md

 I-NEWPUT,  classdata/20160331-104808-7-15-w3oh_class/20160331-104808_w3oh_SCAN2_SEC3_LCP.d2c initialized
 ```

-We have invoked the discos2class command specifying the scan configuration ("10on10off1cal")
+We have invoked the discos2class command specifying the scan configuration (10 on 10 off 1 cal)
 and the input and output data directories, from the command output we can see
 which files have been created.